blue-luke/ckad-exercises/a.core_concepts.md

 </details>

 ### Create a busybox pod (using YAML) that runs the command "env".
 Run it and see the output

+Should be fine - --dry-run=client -o yaml, then k apply -f NAME

 <details><summary>show</summary>
 <p>